Skip to content

 Overview

 Cozy Stack can consume messages from RabbitMQ and dispatch them to Go handlers.
-The consumer is managed by a background manager which:
+The consumers are managed by background managers which:

-• establishes and monitors the AMQP connection (with optional TLS),
+• establish and monitor the AMQP connection with their node (with optional TLS),

-• starts per-queue consumers with QoS and redelivery limits,
+• start per-queue consumers with QoS and redelivery limits,

 Configuration